 Wrap Up

-Unfortunately, meat consumption is one of those environmental problems that will likely never end as humans are conditioned to eat meat.
+Unfortunately, meat consumption is one of those environmental problems that will likely never end, as humans are conditioned to eat meat.

 And even though supplements and a plant-based diet can provide the human body with the nutrients it needs, it will be almost impossible to cut meat from the entire population’s diet.

 Do you think you can limit yourself to eating meat only once or twice a week?
-If so, you could ultimately be helping the planet and the animals who would have once ended up on your plate.
+If so, you could ultimately be helping the planet and the animals that would have once ended up on your plate.

 And although cutting meat out of your diet may not seem like a huge benefit in the grand scheme of things, aside from helping the planet and the slaughtered animals who are simply raised for food, there are actually reports that show strong connections between meat and increased risk of cancer.